Uruguay: Military

-The Uruguayan Armed Forces are constitutionally subordinate to the president of the Republic, through the minister of defense.
+The Uruguayan Armed Forces are constitutionally subordinate to the president of the Republic, through the minister of defence.
 Armed forces personnel number about 18,000 for the Army, 6,000 for the Navy, and 3,000 for the Air Force.
 Enlistment is voluntary in peacetime, but the government has the authority to conscript in emergencies.

 Uruguay ranks first in the world on a per capita basis for its contributions to the United Nations peacekeeping forces, with 2,513 soldiers and officers in 10 UN peacekeeping missions.
 As of February 2010, Uruguay had 1,136 military personnel deployed to Haiti in support of MINUSTAH and 1,360 deployed in support of MONUC in the Congo.
 In December 2010, Uruguayan Major General Gloodtdofsky, was appointed Chief Military Observer and head of the United Nations Military Observer Group in India and Pakistan.

-Since May 2009, homosexuals have been allowed to serve in the military after the defense minister signed a decree stating that military recruitment policy would no longer discriminate on the basis of sexual orientation.
+Since May 2009, homosexuals have been allowed to serve in the military after the defence minister signed a decree stating that military recruitment policy would no longer discriminate on the basis of sexual orientation.
 In the fiscal year 2010, the United States provided Uruguay with $1.7 million in military assistance, including $1 million in Foreign Military Financing and $480,000 in International Military Education and Training.